Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Main Results

 \subsection{Time-Varying Networks}

-The observers network $\mathcal{G}$ in the presented results have been supposed to be fixed, that is, the edge set $\mathcal{E}$ has been time invariant.
+In the presented results so far, the observers over network $\mathcal{G}$ were supposed to be fixed, that is, the edge set $\mathcal{E}$ was time invariant.
 We now reconsider the results with a partially asynchronous time-varying network $\mathcal{G}[k] = (\mathcal{V}, \mathcal{E}[k])$ instead of the original time-invariant graph $\mathcal{G}$ earlier.
 To this end, similar to what is presented in \cite{dibaji2017automatica}, we define a jointly graph robustness measure as follows.

 \begin{definition} \rm (Jointly strongly $r$-robust w.r.t. $\mathcal{S}$) The time-varying graph $\mathcal{G}[k] = (\mathcal{V}, \mathcal{E}[k])$ is said to be jointly strongly $r$-robust w.r.t. $\mathcal{S}$ if there exists a fixed $\bar{\mu} \geq 0$ such that $\bigcup_{\mu=0}^{\bar{\mu}} \mathcal{G}[k-\mu]$, $k \in \mathbb{Z}_{\geq \bar{\mu}}$, is strongly $r$-robust w.r.t. $\mathcal{S}$. \end{definition}